 The reader should get a clear idea of what your event is and what it is for from this information.

 An overview of what attendees can expect to learn, experience or do at your event.

 What is your mission or purpose and why are you bringing this group of people together at this time?

 The exact location of the venue and the event itself.

-It helps to include the day of the week as well as the actual date.
+This should be the date and time of your event (it helps to include the day of the week as well as the actual date).

-Ideally, this will be far enough in advance that your prospective attendees have time to decide to attend and to make travel arrangements, too.
+Ideally, this will be far enough in advance that your prospective attendees have time to make travel arrangements.

 Why should people attend?

 What benefits are you offering, and what can attendees expect to gain from attending your event?